bestinslot-xyz/brc20-proposals/README.md

 ### Data Format and Compression Support

-`"d"` field in deploy and call inscriptions is used to communicate with the underlying EVM.
+`"d"` or `"b"` field in deploy and call inscriptions is used to communicate with the underlying EVM.

-Before the compression activation block height `<TBD>`, data is always sent uncompressed, and hex encoded with a 0x prefix e.g. `0x1234567..EF`.
-These are the first BRC2.0 inscriptions on Signet, and this format will never be used on mainnet.
+If using `"d"` field, data is always sent uncompressed, and hex encoded with a 0x prefix e.g. `0x1234567..EF`.

 Calldata may contain repetitions and often zero-heavy, so it's suitable for compression.
 Compressing and encoding the inscription data helps us reduce the on-chain costs.

-After the compression activation block height `<TBD>`, data is sent as a base64 encoded byte array to make it JSON-safe and compact.
+If using `"d"` field, data is sent as a base64 encoded byte array to make it JSON-safe and compact.
 The first byte of the decoded payload now defines the compression method used:

 - `00`: Uncompressed byte array
 - `01`: NADA compression — our custom zero-run-length encoding, optimized for data with large spans of zeroes.
 Libraries available in [Rust](https://crates.io/crates/nada) and [JavaScript](https://www.npmjs.com/@bestinslot/nada) and the code is available in our [bestinslot-xyz/nada-rs](https://github.com/bestinslot-xyz/nada-rs) and [bestinslot-xyz/nada-js](https://github.com/bestinslot-xyz/nada-js).